-Smoky and packed with umami flavor, this easy vegan Mushroom Lentil Pâté is the perfect appetizer or snack (it’s gluten-free too!).
-It keeps well in the fridge and is a great feels-fancy dish but is simple and quick to make.
+Smoky and packed with umami flavor, this easy Vegan Mushroom Pâté is the perfect appetizer or snack (it’s gluten-free too with one easy substitution!).
+Vegan pâté is a great feels-fancy dish but is simple and easy to make.

 This post may contain affiliate links.
 See our disclosure policy for details.

 Hey Internet, ever need a really delicious snack that’s healthy but doesn’t taste like it?
-This delicious mushroom Pâté is packed with protein and veggies, but it’s so delicious.
+This delicious mushroom pâté is packed with protein and veggies, but it’s so delicious.

 Pâté is a fancy word that refers to a paste or loaf.
-Traditionally it contains liver or some other ground meat, but obviously this recipe does not.
+Traditional pâté contains liver or some other ground meat, but obviously this recipe does not.

-My real obsession with Pâté began though when my mom started making a Pâté out of our leftover turkey from Thanksgiving.
+My real obsession with pâté began though when my mom started making a pâté out of our leftover turkey from Thanksgiving.
 My mom was pretty inventive in the kitchen; a trait I'm pleased to have received.

-Mushrooms are actually the perfect addition to lentils to make this Pâté taste meaty and flavorful.
+Mushrooms are actually the perfect addition to lentils to make this pâté taste meaty and flavorful.
+And it is seriously amazing with crusty bread (with a drizzle of truffle oil or a dusting of vegan parmesan cheese?
+YUM!) or your favorite crackers.

-Anyway this vegan Pâté (or vegan chopped liver, if you will) is delicious and easy and it’s also one of the recipes in my new e-book: Plant Based Jewish Recipes.
-This e-book is packed full of 36 Jewish comfort food recipes (over 20 of them exclusive) including appetizers, entrees, and desserts--even a few condiments.
+Anyway this vegan pâté (or vegan chopped liver, if you will) is delicious and easy and it’s also one of the recipes in my e-book: Plant Based Jewish Recipes.
+This e-book is packed full of 50+ Jewish comfort food recipes including appetizers, entrees, and desserts—even a few condiments.

 This recipe is just a “taste” of what’s in the book, and it’s a great way to sample the recipes since this one is quick and tasty.